eleyine/WearHacks-Website/README.md

 * In `wearhacks_website/server_files/`, copy `fab_config_example.py` and rename it to `fab_config.py`.
 Edit in in your deployment host address.
 * Then in `server_files`, run `fab all`
 * If you'd like a list of fab commands, run `fab -l`

-## Stripe settings

-The registration app handles payment via [Stripe](https://stripe.com).
-To test this feature, edit in your Stripe API keys in your private settings files (`wearhacks_website/*private.py`).